MicrosoftDocs/Devices-docs/surface-hub/differences-between-surface-hub-and-windows-10-enterprise.md

 Users can sign in to a Surface Hub, but they will not be signed in to the OS.
 For example, when a user signs in to Apps or My Meetings and Files, the users is signed in only to the apps or services, not to the OS.
 As a result, the signed-in user is able to retrieve their cloud files and personal meetings stored in the cloud, and these credentials are discarded when **End session** is activated.

-*Organization policies that this may affect:* <br> Generally, Surface Hub uses lockdown features rather than user access control to enforce security.
+*Organization policies that this may affect:*

+- Generally, Surface Hub uses lockdown features rather than user access control to enforce security.
 Policies related to password requirements, interactive logon, user accounts, and access control don't apply for Surface Hub.

 ### Saving and browsing files